arcamauro/BookHaven/README.md

 Then you have to install the dependencies:
 - npm install

-And then you can run the frontend:
+And then inside library_management/library_frontend/ run:
 - npm start

 Use localhost:3000(which is the default port) to access the frontend.